Writing a blog post is not an easy task.

 Why’s the outline so important?
 Benefits of outline?

 For most people, writing blog articles can be hard sometimes.
 But with a great outline, it will take away much stress for you and make it much easier.

-What are the main benefits of using an outline?
+What is an outline for, why should you use it, and what are the benefits of an outline?

 1. An outline helps you organize your ideas to create a logical flow in your article.
 It's easier to write when you know what you want to say.

 2. An outline allows you to identify the main arguments of your paper and separate them from unnecessary information.

 3. When writing about a complex topic, it is easy to get lost in the details and forget about the bigger picture.